justin2004/weblog/scraping_with_sparql/README.md

 ## Comments on writing the query

-To write a query against triplified HTML it it pretty much essential to have the raw triples (from the hello world query above) open in an editor for reference.
+To write a query against triplified HTML it is pretty much essential to have the raw triples (from the hello world query above) open in an editor for reference.

 I use folding (in my editor) to focus on the nodes of interest.